Leader of the House in Rajya Sabha

 The Leader of the House in Rajya Sabha (IAST: Rājya Sabhā ke Sadana Netā) is the leader and parliamentary chairperson of the majority party in the Rajya Sabha and is normally either a cabinet minister or another nominated minister.
 The Leader of the House is responsible for organising government meetings and business in the House.
-This office is not enshrined in the constitution and provided under the Rules of Rajya Sabha.
+This office is not enshrined in the constitution and provided under the Rules of Rajya Sabha (Council of States).

 List of Leader of the House in the Rajya Sabha

 The following individuals have held the office of the Leader of the House in the Rajya Sabha: